claby2/gol/DOCUMENTATION.md

 #include <gol/gol.hpp>

 int main() {
-    gol::Board board(9, 5); // The dimensions specified here should be the same as in the board file board.setFromFile("board_files/board_file.txt");
+    gol::Board board(5, 9); // The dimensions specified here should be the same as in the board file board.setFromFile("board_files/board_file.txt");
 }
 ```

-After calling the method, the board should hold these values:
+The board should hold these values after calling the method:
 ```
 0 0 0 0 0 0 0 0 0
 0 0 0 0 0 0 0 0 0